usnistgov/FIPS201/_FIPS201/frontend.md

 The following biometric data MAY also be stored on the PIV Card:

 - One or two iris images.
-- Fingerprint biometric templates for on-card comparison.[^fingerprints]
+- Fingerprint biometric templates for on-card one-to-one comparison.[^fingerprints]

 All biometric data SHALL be stored in the data elements referenced by [[SP 800-73]](../_Appendix/references.md#ref-SP-800-73) and in conformance with the preparation and formatting specifications of [[SP 800-76]](../_Appendix/references.md#ref-SP-800-76).